spindro/myPage/content/home/about.md

 # Biography

 I am a student of Artificial Intelligence and Robotics at the Sapienza University of Rome.
-I am also an intern at the Alcor Lab, whose research focuses on Vision, Perception and Learning for Robotics.
+Right now I am an intern at the ISPAMM lab working on the exciting new field of Geometric Deep Learning, building neural networks for graph-structured data.
-My main interest is SLAM with all its application: AR and VR, Robotics, autonomous vehicles and drones.It will certainly shape the future!
+Previously I was an intern at the Alcor Lab where my research was focused on Computer Vision and Robotics Perception.